 There are several ways to search for and support small and diverse businesses, including the following:

---The first way is on the AggieBuy main dashboard, under the Product Search section, click on Suppliers under the Browse header.
+On the AggieBuy main dashboard, under the Product Search section, click on the 3 dots above the search field:

 On the AggieBuy Suppliers screen list, there are several indicators under the Preference column that indicate if the supplier is a certified small or diverse business.